Have a question that is not covered below? Drop Emily a line at emily [at] educationchangemakers.com.

 As many as you like, if they are in an Australian school (or equivalent learning institution) and are in Grades 7-12.
 A reminder however that they need to enter in teams of 2 to 3 students, and students can only be part of one entry.

 Much of the learning happens during Term 2, and students need to submit their AI ideas by the 21st of June.
 State finals happen in July, and national finals are on August the 16th.
+The 2019 Challenge is now closed, however you can register your school for the 2020 challenge on this site.

 Yes!
 There are great Microsoft prizes for state and national finals winners.
 Teams (and one teacher to accompany them) who make it to nationals also have their travel covered to Sydney for the big day.